Lock0NStrat0s/TacoParserV2/README.md

 3. Implements unit testing with XUnit

 ## Introduction
 The Taco Bell Location Scraper project aims to automate the process of collecting Taco Bell location addresses from their official website, converting these addresses to geographic coordinates (latitude and longitude), and saving the information in a CSV file.
+Once stored, the data is parsed through to extract the name and location to be used for geolocation and determining the distance between all the Taco bells.
 This project demonstrates web scraping, API interaction, and data storage techniques in C#.

 ## Features
 1. Web Scraping and API: